 Since 1897, populations in surrounding India and Bangladesh have increased tenfold with much of this population now living in urban environments.
 The style of urban construction now dominant in these urban settings was unknown in 1897.
 Specifically, fundamental frequencies in many structures are now closer to probable future shaking frequencies from a potential large future Plateau earthquake.
-Intensities of shaking from an large earthquake on the Dauki fault comparable in size to the 1897 event, would be roughly a half-intensity unit higher than in 1897 for cities remote and south of the Plateau.
+Intensities of shaking would be roughly a half-intensity unit higher than in 1897 for cities remote and south of the Plateau were the Dauki fault to slip in an 1897-sized earthquake.
 For towns such as Sylhet near the Plateau the accelerations could be more than two intensity units higher.